Trails for all levels

 Thanks to the efforts of the Carrabassett Region Chapter of the New England Mountain Bike Association (CRNEMBA) and the town of Carrabassett Valley, mountain bike trail development has taken off in recent years, with a network of world-class cross-country trails, originating at the base of the mountain and spanning more than 80 miles throughout the valley.

-- Parking and trail access is available at the Sugarloaf Outdoor Center, the Campbell Field trailhead, the Stratton Brook trailhead parking lot, and Airport trailhead (located behind the SugarBowl).
+- Parking and trail access is available at the Sugarloaf Outdoor Center, the Stratton Brook trailhead parking lot, and Airport trailhead (located behind the SugarBowl).

-- Bike rentals are available from several area shops.
+- During the summer, bike rentals are available from several area shops.